mason-chase/crud-test-ui-ux/README.md

 Please read each note very carefully!

-Create a simple CRUD application the below model:
+Create a UI/UX design for a simple CRUD application in your desired tool (Figma, Adobe XD or any toher)

+Application implements the below model:
 ```
 Customer {
 	Firstname